-- understand the concepts of heat and its properties. - comprehend the ideas governing the conduction and radiation processes. - apply the knowledge of laws of thermodynamics in thermodynamic systems. - perform heat based experiments and determine its various properties.
+- Understand the concepts of heat and its properties. - Comprehend the ideas governing the conduction and radiation processes. - Understand and apply the ideas of laws of thermodynamics in thermodynamic systems. - Perform heat based experiments and determine its various properties.

-PHCX 03INTRODUCTION TO NANOSCIENCE AND TECHNOLOGYLTPC2023
+PHCX 03 INTRODUCTION TO NANOSCIENCE AND TECHNOLOGY

-- To acquire basic knowledge about the nanomaterials and applications. - To learn about the synthesis and imaging techniques of nanomaterials. - To gain the basic concepts of fabrication techniques. - To enable the students to correlate theoretical principles with practical applications.
+- To acquire basic knowledge about the nanomaterials and applications. - To learn about the imaging techniques of nanomaterials. - To gain the basic concepts of fabrication techniques. - To enable the students to correlate theoretical principles with practical applications.

-MODULE I NANOMATERIALS AND APPLICATIONS 10
+MODULE I NANOMATERIALS AND APPLICATIONS

-Properties of nanomaterials - size effect on thermal, electrical, electronic, mechanical, optical and magnetic properties - quantum confinement - classification of nanomaterials - quantum well, quantum wire, quantum dot - nanoporous materials - zeolite, mesoporous materials, carbon nanotubes, grapheme - nanocomposites - applications (qualitative): Molecular electronics-nanoelectronics - nanophotonics - single electron transistor-drug delivery.
+Properties of nanomaterials - size effect on thermal, electrical, electronic, mechanical, optical and magnetic properties - quantum confinement - classification of nanomaterials -quantum well, quantum wire, quantum dot- nanoporous materials-zeolite, mesoporous materials, carbon nanotubes, graphene- nanocomposites - applications (qualitative): Molecular electronics-nanoelectronics - nanophotonics - single electron transistor-drug delivery.